akvorado/akvorado/console/data/docs/02-configuration.md

 If the files are updated while *Akvorado* is running, they are automatically refreshed.

-### SNMP
+### Metadata

 Flows only include interface indexes.
-To associate them with an interface name and description, SNMP is used to poll the exporter sending each flows.
-A cache is maintained to avoid polling continuously the exporters.
+To associate them with an interface name and description, metadata are polled.
+A cache is maintained.
+There are several providers available to poll metadata.
 The following keys are accepted:

 - `cache-duration` tells how much time to keep data in the cache
 - `cache-refresh` tells how much time to wait before updating an entry